Ship code faster. Communicate better. Stop writing release notes by hand.

 3. Link Issues

 Use "closes #123" in your PR body.
-We'll pull context from the issue:
+We pull context from the issue for better notes.

 Common Questions